 Do shampoo bars make your hair greasy or oily when you first start using them, or do they leave any residue on your hair/scalp?

-Some shampoo bars could, this is explained in question number 5.
+Some shampoo bars could, this is explained earlier.
 Bottega Zero Waste shampoo bars will not cause any of that!

 Are shampoo bars safe to use on colour treated hair?